mne-tools/mne-python/doc/manual/source_localization/forward.rst

     Each MEG sensor has a local coordinate system defining the orientation and location of the sensor.
-With help of this coordinate system, the numerical integration data needed for the computation of the magnetic field can be expressed conveniently as discussed in :ref:`c_legacy_BJEIAEIE`.
+With help of this coordinate system, the numerical integration data needed for the computation of the magnetic field can be expressed conveniently as discussed in :ref:`BJEIAEIE`.
 The channel information data in the fif files contain the information to specify the coordinate transformation between the coordinates of each sensor and the MEG device coordinates.